wcamarao/session.socket.io/README.md

 The sessionStore _must_ be the same instance.

 You can always debug cookies and session data from any socket.handshake.
-The socket is the same _as provided by socket.io_.
+The socket is the same _as provided_ by socket.io.

 ## Cookie lookup precedence